sttp-book/sttp-book/chapters/intelligent-testing/README.md

 # Intelligent testing
 In this chapter we are going to work smarter rather than harder, and take a look at different testing techniques that perform software testing in an intelligent way.
-When testing, having 100% code coverage does not mean you have tested your program 100%.
+So far we have used automation only during test execution.

-- First we will take a look at a technique called **random testing**, that will make use of random input to create test cases.
+Our computers, however, can help a great deal in the test suite design and this is exactly what we are going to discuss in the following sections.

-- After that we will discuss **mutation testing** and how you can check the quality of your test suite.
+- First we will discuss **mutation testing** and how you can check the quality of your test suite.

 - The section on **fuzz testing** will show how you can test the correctness of a program by providing unexpected input.